popgenmethods/smcpp/README.rst

-SMC++ is a program for estimating the size history of a population from whole genome sequence data.
+SMC++ is a program for estimating the size history of populations from whole genome sequence data.

 =================